 I discovered Firefly after the TV series had already ended.
 My deep dive into the board game hobby post-2008 saw a corresponding deep dive in the number of hours I formerly spent watching movies and television.
-My wife and I saw the trailer for Serenity, though, and was intrigued enough to go opening weekend.
+My wife and I saw the trailer for Serenity, though, and were intrigued enough to go opening weekend.
 Although we did not know much about the backstory, Whedon’s script brought us up to speed quickly, and we both fell hard for the characters and the adventure of the story.

 I ordered the DVD set and we binge watched it in the producer’s preferred order, unlike Fox’s original asinine out-of-sequence scheduling.
 What is it about that band of lovable rogues that attracts so many ardent fans?
 I can only say from the American experience.
 Many of us identify with the romance of a band of underdogs fighting against the oppression of a foe with greater numbers.
 Star Wars.
 The American Revolution.
 The Bad News Bears.
 It’s the same story played out in different genres and time periods.